 CLAYTON VALLEY LITHIUM PROJECT

-Noram's land package is located in the heart of the Clayton Valley and includes a total of 888 claims covering 17,738 acres (7,718 hectares) in three contiguous claim blocks (see map below or click here).
-The lithium potential is contained within claystones (sediments), beds and brines on the claim blocks, which are positioned both north and southeast of Albemarle’s operation that has been in continuous operation since the mid-1960s and produces lithium from brines that are pumped to surface from beneath the Clayton Valley playa, concentrated through evaporation and the resulting salts are then processed to extract the lithium.
+Noram's land package is located in the heart of the Clayton Valley and includes a total of 646 claims covering 12,920 acres (5,228.5 hectares) in three contiguous claim blocks (see map below or click here) where the the lithium potential is contained within claystones (sediments), beds and brines.
+The perimeter of Noram's claims are located within 1 mile (1.6 km) southeast of Albemarle’s lithium brine operation that has been in continuous production since the mid-1960s and produces lithium from brines that are pumped to surface from beneath the Clayton Valley playa, concentrated through evaporation and the resulting salts are then processed to extract the lithium.

 - The maiden inferred Li resource was based on drill core sample results from a 46-hole Phase 1 drilling program (see map).

 - Bench testing of Membrane Development Specialists nanofiltration system concluded that lithium recoveries up to 96.25% are achievable from the claystones after first and second leach steps.